juntao/arenztopia/content/news/Issue 10.md

 Next week should be mild, but cooler, as temperatures drop to around 12 degrees.

-## King Stung by Scorpion
+## President Stung by Scorpion
 by Sam-Louis Alrocaet

-On Monday, the King, Lorenzo Avila, was stung three times while visiting a relative's house.
+On Monday, the President, Lorenzo Avila, was stung three times while visiting a relative's house.
 The scorpion attacked unprovoked and Lorenzo was able to get it to stop stinging, but suffered a scar on the side of his chest.
 The scorpion escaped and is still on the loose.
 The ACPD is suspecting an assassination plot.

 ## Coronavirus Report
 by Owen Miyazoi